kevinrider/phpetrade/README.md

 OAuth support => enabled
 ```
 If php-cli and pecl oauth module install correctly but you don't see OAuth => enabled, you can manually
-enable the module in php-cli php.ini file (which is different than the php web server module php.ini).
+enable the module in php-cli php.ini file (which is different from the php web server module php.ini).
 The
-cli php.ini is usually available at something like: /etc/php/7.2/cli/php.ini (where 7.2 is the php version you are currently using).
+cli php.ini is usually available at something like: /etc/php/8.1/cli/php.ini (where 8.1 is the php version you are currently using).
 Depending on the operating system you're using, the php.ini may be stored someplace else or is even the same as the web server module php.ini.

 ## Composer